xtreme3d/xtreme3d/README.md

 -------
 Xtreme3D 3.x is distributed under GNU Lesser General Public License 2.1.
 It allows you to create commercial closed-source applications with the engine if you don't modify the source code and only use compiled version of the library for linking.

 GLScene is distributed under Mozilla Public License 1.1.
+If you use xtreme3d.dll in your project, please add a copy of GLSCENE-LICENSE.txt to your distribution.

 ODE is distributed under BSD-style license.
+If you use ode.dll in your project, please add a copy of ODE-LICENSE.txt to your distribution.

+FreeType is distributed under FreeType License (FTL).
+If you use freetype.dll in your project, please add a copy of FREETYPE-LICENSE.txt to your distribution.